 The earth continued to turn!!!

-2000 was a year just like any other (we will spare you the details): the tour schedule was full and the team changed again.
+2000 was a year just like any other (we’ll spare you the details on all the crap going on across the planet): the tour schedule was full and the team changed again.
 Jacques and Sophie (the performers injured in Paris) returned.
-The tour continued...
-Bernard took a 6-month sabbatical to finish writing the script for a musical show, do some sculpture and think about the future of the company.
+The tour continued.
+Bernard took a six-month sabbatical to finish writing the script for a musical show, do some sculpture, and think about the future of the company.
 The opera was never performed.

-On the night of the premiere, Jacques injured himself (again...) as did Fanny, another of our performers.
+On the night of the premiere, Jacques injured himself (again!) as did Fanny, another one of our performers.
 This had never happened before!
-We cancelled the performance in order to adapt the show (our angel now had a crutch...) and it was a success (very good reviews in the New York Times).
-In September, less than 2 months after our visit, the Twin Towers fell.
+We cancelled the performance in order to adapt the show (our angel now had a crutch...) and it was a success (a very good review in the New York Times).
+In September, less than two months after our visit, the Twin Towers fell.
 The world was in shock and so were we.

-In parallel to his work with Cirque Plume and following a meeting with Raoul Lay (the musical director of Télémaque Ensemble), Bernard directed "Variété", a show that combined circus and contemporary music set to a score by Mauricio Kagel.
-The creation was performed in Nice and the show’s tour included a stop at the City of Music in Paris, where, for two evenings, the delighted composer was present in the audience.
+In tandem with his work with Cirque Plume, and following a meeting with Raoul Lay (the musical director of Télémaque Ensemble), Bernard directed "Variété," a show that combined circus and contemporary music set to a score by Mauricio Kagel.
+The creation was performed in Nice and the show’s tour included a stop at the Cité de la Musique in Paris, where, for two evenings, the delighted composer was present in the audience.

-We closed the tour of "Mélanges (Opéra Plume)" in Le Mans in December and we threw a big party to celebrate the 301 shows presented to 274,000 spectators.
+We closed the tour of "Mélanges (Opéra Plume)" in Le Mans in December.
+We threw a big party to celebrate the 301 shows performed for 274,000 spectators.

 The losses incurred during our series of shows in Madrid had weakened us financially and posed a problem for the creation of the next show.
-Instead, Bernard suggested that we create "Récréation", a compilation of the best acts from our previous shows.
+In turn, Bernard suggested that we create "Récréation" a compilation of the best acts from our previous shows.
 The choices made for this mainly theatre-based tour allowed us to devote time to essential research for our next creation.

 2002: The rehearsals for "Récréation" started at the end of January.

 We were delighted to have the opportunity to hunt through our treasure chests.
-We decided to add a seldom used element to the show: text.
-Our friends from the "Théâtre de l’Unité" helped each performer to write a personal text, words of truth, that they would recite during the course of the show.
+We decided to add a seldom-used element to the show: text.
+Our friends from the "Théâtre de l’Unité" helped each performer write a personal text, words of truth, that they would recite during the course of the show.

-During this tour, many of our old artists came to perform for one or two nights, and it was a great pleasure to be able to share the stage with them again in front of an always welcoming audience.
+During this tour, many of the artists from our past shows came to perform for one or two nights, and it was a great pleasure to be able to share the stage with them again in front of our warm and welcoming audiences.

-As planned, we allowed ourselves plenty of time between tour dates to research "Plic Ploc", the next creation scheduled for spring 2004 (you can find extracts from the "notes from a creation diary" online).
+As planned, we allowed ourselves plenty of time between tour dates to work on the research and development of "Plic Ploc," the next creation scheduled for spring 2004 (you can find Bernard’s journal entries on this creation period at:http://www.cirqueplume.com/carnet-de-creation-de-plic-ploc-ecrit-par-bernard-kudlak-et-robert-miny-de-juin.html).

 When we resumed the "Récréation" tour in November, we performed in a theatre for the first time in eight years, and were very happy to do so.
-After the first six months of 2002 spent in the big top, the next few months of shows were held in theatres, and each venue had its advantages.
+After the first six months of 2002 spent in the big top, the next few months of shows were held in theatres.
+Each venue had its advantages.

-At the start of 2003, with the sun shining over the port in La Rochelle, we performed on La Coursive’s large stage, the city’s national stage (we loved this venue owing to its size well adapted to our type of show and the rapport with the audience).
+At the start of 2003, with the sun shining over the port in La Rochelle, we performed on the main stage of La Coursive Scène Nationale La Rochelle (La Rochelle’s National Performing Arts Centre).
+We loved this venue, which had the perfect sized theatre to accommodate our show and to establish just the right rapport with the audience.

-Back in Salins les Bains, we set up our large big top and continued research on the new show.
+Back in Salins les Bains, we set up our big top and continued research and development on the new show.
 Throughout the entire month of March, we held auditions for new performers.
-We organised these auditions as a meeting of minds, and included candidates in the research in progress.
+We organized these auditions as a meeting of minds, and included candidates in the research in progress.
 Even performers who were not selected expressed their appreciation for this unconventional audition method.
-All the candidates were talented, but we had to choose...
-At the end of March, the cast of "Plic Ploc" was set.
+All the candidates were talented, but we had to choose.
+By the end of March, the cast of "Plic Ploc" was set.

-Elsewhere in the world, George Bush Junior had decided to go to war.
+Elsewhere in the world, George Bush Jr. had decided to go to war.
 We were very distressed.

-In July, amidst the cancellation of many summer festivals, Bernard wrote a text about "intermittents de spectacle" (a special statute for French performing artists) which made the round of General Assemblies around the country.
-He asked the question, "Why is it salaried employees alone who fund performers, and as a result, the culture of our country?"
-An interesting question, but no-one wanted to answer it...
+In July, amidst the cancellation of many summer festivals, Bernard wrote a text about the "régime des intermittents de spectacle" (a special status for French performing artists), which made the round of General Assemblies around the country.
+He asked, "Why is it private salaried employees alone who fund performers, and as a result, the culture of our country?"
+An interesting question, but no one wanted to answer it.

 In August, a heatwave killed many people in France due to negligence and a lack of resources.
-It was a studious summer for Jean-Marie, who was planning the set/scenery for "Plic Ploc" which would safely squirt and recover water during the show.
+It was a studious summer for Jean-Marie, who was planning the set for "Plic Ploc," a set that would spout and capture water during the show.

 In September and October we were on tour again.
-In Caen, a new city for Cirque Plume, the theatre director told us after having seen the audience reaction, "It is as if all these people who have never seen you are impatiently awaiting your return...".
-This re-creation was an absolute recreation for us!
+In Caen, a new city for Cirque Plume, after having seen the audience’s reaction, the theatre director told us, "It is as if all these people who have never seen you are impatiently awaiting your return."
+This re-création was pure recreation for us!

-Once again we set up our big top (essential for our creative work since we were still without a permanent venue adapted to our work), inaugurated our water system, and rehearsed with practically the entire cast.
-The pace was serene, the dynamic was there... we made headway just as we had planned.
+Once again we set up our big top (essential for our creative work since we were still without a permanent venue adapted to our work), inaugurated our water system, and rehearsed with almost the entire cast.
+The pace was serene and the momentum was high.
+We made headway just as we had planned.

 It was November and we watched the total eclipse of the moon over the big top.
 It was beautiful.

 In 2003, we finished our tour in style.
-Recreation was performed 137 times for 130,000 spectators happy to discover or rediscover the essentials of our company.
-We were satisfied with our new work method, which involved combining theatre and big top shows in order to leave time for research, and "Plic Ploc" was ready to enter the execution phase.
+“Récréation” was performed 137 times for 130,000 spectators happy to discover or rediscover our company.
+We were satisfied with our new work method, which involved combining theatre and big top shows in order to leave time for research.
+"Plic Ploc" was ready to enter the execution phase.

 It was 2004, and "Plic Ploc" was on its way!
 We put up the big top for the fifth time in order to work on the show and we set up camp for three months in Salins les Bains.
 The team was very motivated and the work progressed well in a studious and calm atmosphere.
-But at the beginning of March, there was an accident (accidents actually): Martin, one of our Quebec acrobats, ripped the ligaments in his knee (misdiagnosed after a previous injury) and could no longer continue rehearsals.
-Since he worked with a partner, we had to replace them both, two months into the creation...
-At the same time, our clown/drummer developed shoulder problems and had to rehearse with his arm in a sling for several weeks!
+But at the beginning of March, there was an accident (accidents, actually): Martin, one of our Quebec acrobats, tore the ligaments in his knee (misdiagnosed after a previous injury) and could no longer continue rehearsals.
+Since he worked with a partner, we had to replace them both, two months into the creation.
+At the same time, our clown and drummer developed shoulder problems and had to rehearse with his arm in a sling for several weeks!
 Was "Plic Ploc" jinxed?

-Not at all, because the show continued to come together.
+Not a whit!
+The show continued to come together.

-The creation was put together step-by-step with much attention and amusement.
-All the details can be found in the online creation diary (www.cirqueplume.com) and on the DVD "In Progress", a bonus documentary filmed from the wings during the creation.
+(All the details can be found in the online creation diary at: http://www.cirqueplume.com/carnet-de-creation-de-plic-ploc-ecrit-par-bernard-kudlak-et-robert-miny-de-juin.html, and on the DVD "In Progress," a bonus documentary filmed from the wings during the creation.)

-We went on tour and were delighted to be back on stage and under our waterfalls, and rounded off the year in the sun in Lisbon, at the large Centro Cultural de Belem theatre.
+We went on tour and were delighted to be back on stage and under the set’s waterfalls.
+We rounded off the year in the sun in Lisbon, on the main stage of the Centro Cultural de Belem theatre.

 Meanwhile, Jean-Marie published his first novel, "Le rire du pendu".

-2005: In Besançon, where we had already performed "Plic Ploc" in October 2004 in front of 16,000 spectators.
-In response to popular demand, we returned in April and more than 27,000 people shared our joy in performing this production there!
+2005: We returned to Besançon, where we had already performed "Plic Ploc" in October 2004 in front of 16,000 spectators.
+In response to popular demand, we played there once again in April, as more than 27,000 people shared our joy!

 A structure for the Cirque Plume

-However, after a short study, we decided to turn down the offer made by the President, Raymond Forni, which was not adapted to our very large requirements in terms of space (land too small).
+However, after a short period of reflection, we decided to turn down the offer made by the President, Raymond Forni, as the venue proposed did not meet our needs in terms of space (the land was too small).

 Despite this, it renewed our interest in finding our own structure, where, at long last, we would have the perfect infrastructure for preparing our shows.

-We started to look for other sites in Besançon, as well as in the canton of Salins les Bains.
+We started to look for other sites in Besançon, as well as in the township of Salins les Bains.

-We dreamt of a simple and environmentally-friendly building.
+We dreamed of a simple and environmentally friendly building.

 On tour in Le Havre, Maëlle suffered from an injury.
 It was not serious, but she was replaced at the last minute and with great skill by Hugues ("Pedro").
 It proved to be the start of a lasting collaboration.

-The production notes for "Plic Ploc" by Bernard, illustrated with photos by Anthony Voisin, appeared in bookshops in April (Editions du Layeur).
+The production notes for "Plic Ploc" by Bernard, illustrated with photos by Anthony Voisin, appeared in bookshops n April (Editions du Layeur).

-"Au nom de l’esprit", Jean-Marie’s second novel was published in May (Editions Aréopage).
+Jean-Marie’s second novel "Au nom de l’esprit" was published in May (Editions Aréopage).

-In the summer, we performed in the beautiful city of Bruges, Belgium and in São Paolo, Brazil, which reserved for us a very warm welcome: Brazilians are friendly, kind and considerate.
-The city is huge.
+In the summer, we performed in the beautiful city of Bruges, Belgium.
+Then we headed to São Paolo, Brazil, where the city reserved for us a very warm welcome.
+The Brazilians were friendly, kind, and considerate towards us.
+São Paolo is huge.
 Posters announcing our performance were posted everywhere.